tmobile/jazz/core/jazz_is-slack-channel-available/README.md

-## Cloud API to check if a slack channel exists in T-Mobile Slack (t-mo.slack.com).
+## JAZZ API to check if a slack channel exists in User's Slack.
-Provides an API for determining if a Slack channel exists (available) or not in T-Mobile Slack.
+Provides an API for determining if a Slack channel exists (available) or not in User's Slack.
 It utilizes Slack REST API endpoints to communicate with Slack channels.
 To learn more about the endpoints, refer to this link:
 ```
 https://api.slack.com/methods